tencentyun/intlcloud-documents/yehe_doc/网络与CDN/内容分发网络 CDN/产品简介/产品优势_intl_en.md

 ## Vast Resource Reserves

-Tencent Cloud CDN has strong resource reserves with over 2,800 cache nodes across more than 70 countries and regions, a total reserved bandwidth of over 160 Tbps, and over 100 million active connections, helping safeguard your business.
+Tencent Cloud CDN has strong resource reserves with over 2,800 cache nodes across more than 70 countries and regions, a total reserved bandwidth of over 160 Tbps .

 ### Nodes in mainland China